mckellar11/Modded-Balatro-Android/README.md

 Mods are not _officially_ supported, [but with my guide they are as easy to install as they are on PC](https://github.com/blake502/balatro-mobile-maker/issues/147#issuecomment-2652346316)

-**this link goes to my text writeup if you don't feel comfortable running my batch scripts^^**
+**this link goes to my text writeup if you don't feel comfortable running my batch scripts^^** The write up moves the files, the scripts copy/delete so the original are in tact.
+I may edit this guide to just copy solely

 ## How to Start
 From my write up at https://github.com/blake502/balatro-mobile-maker/issues/147#issuecomment-2652346316